 This course is an introduction to the fundamental elements of choreography and their practical application in creating dance composition.
-(Also listed as, and equivalent to, PE-015.)
+(Equivalent to PE-015 and TA-011.)

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: C1 IGETC: None